internetoftim/build-with-ag2/README.md

 - ✈️ [Travel Planner](travel-planner): An trip planning swarm system that create an itinerary together with a customer.
 - 🛍️ [E-Commerce Custom Service for Order Management](e-commerce-customer-service): A smart, agent-driven system that makes order tracking quick and easy while simplifying returns for both logged-in and guest users.
 - 🎮 [AI Game Design Agent Team](game-design-agent-team): A collaborative game design system that generates comprehensive game concepts through the coordination of multiple specialized AI agents.
+- 🤖 [Automated Machine Learning for Kaggle](./automate-ml-for-kaggle/): An agent system to automate the machine learning pipeline for Kaggle competitions.
 ## 🚀 Getting Started

 1. **Clone the repository**